github/docs/content/repositories/working-with-files/using-files/viewing-a-file.md

 ---
 ## View or download the raw file content

+With the raw view, you can view the raw file content for an entire file or download the file.

 {% data reusables.repositories.navigate-to-repo %}
 2. Click to open the file.
 3. In the upper-right corner of the file view, click **Raw** to open the raw view.
 To download the file, right-click **Raw** and select **Save as**.